Kanyakumari district: Rivers

 Pazhayar, the southernmost river in India, originates from the secondary range of the Western Ghats, draining Mahendragiri peak and nearby estates.
 Flowing through Thovalai and Agastiswaram taluks, the Pazhayar significantly supports irrigation.
 Its course spans approximately 37 kilometres, ultimately joining the Manakkudy Lagoon at Thamaraikulam.
 Notable places along the river include Boothapandi, Thalakudi, Vadasseri, Nagercoil, and Suchindram.

 Kodayar originates east of Valia Malai peak within the southern part of the Muthukuzhivayal plateau and flows southwest through a wild tract.
 Two streams—one from Motavan Pothai and the other from Thacchamala hills—contribute to this river.
 The Pechiparai Dam intercepts the Kodayar, creating the Pachipparai lake.
 With a rocky bed, steep banks, sharp curves, and frequent falls, the Kodayar remains largely untamed except for a few kilometres near its end.
 The Tirparappu Waterfalls along this river stands at approximately 13 meters.
 After covering 32 kilometres in Kalkulam and Vilavancode taluks, the Kodayar merges with the Paraliyar to form the western Tambaraparani.
-It flows southwest through Kuzhithurai, Munchirai and evantually into the Thengapattanam estuary where it meets the sea.
+It flows southwest through Kuzhithurai, Munchirai and eventually into the Thengapattanam estuary where it meets the sea.

 Originating north of Mahendragiri, the Paraliyar, another major river of the district flows southwesterly and passes out of the forest area a mile above Ponmanai where it encounters the Perunchani Dam.
 The Left Bank Channel supplies water from the Pechipparai reservoir before reaching the weir known as Puthen dam.
 The ancient Pandyan dam, built in Pandiyan era, across the Paraliyar in Kalkulam taluk, along with the Pandyan Kal and related irrigation works, constitute one of the region's ancient irrigation systems.
 About a kilometre downstream from the Pandyan dam, the river meets the 250-year-old Puthen dam.
 The river runs through the Kalkulam and Vilavancode taluks and covers 37 kilometres before joining the Kodayar near Thiruvattar, forming the western Thamirabarani River.

 Valliyar, a minor river, originates at an altitude of 950m in the Velimalai hills and passes through Kothanalloor, Kalkulam, Eraniel, Thalakulam and Manavalakurichi before joining the Arabian Sea at Kadiapattanam.
 Along the way, it merges with the Thuvalar, another small river originating from the Mampazhathurai hills.
 Mullayar another minor river flows approximately 11 kilometres through Vilavancode taluk and joins the western Tambraparani near Thikkurichi.